Şehzade Mahmud Namık: Arrest, trial and imprisonment

 Namık was accused of involvement in a plot to bring down the military regime of Gamal Abdel Nasser in favour of the one time Regent Muhammad Abdel Moneim or his son.
-In 1957, there were reports that Namık and Neslişah Sultan met in Saint Moritz in the summer of 1956 to identify the person who would be placed on Egypt's throne.
+In 1957, there were reports that Namık and Neslişah Sultan met in Saint Moritz, France, in the summer of 1956, to identify the person who would be placed on Egypt's throne.
 Years later Julian Amery, a former British Intelligence officer and a Conservative MP advocating continued British presence in the Middle East, confirmed in his writings that the prince, together with several Egyptian dissidents, had indeed attended anti-Nasser meetings in Geneva and the South of France in August 1956.

 On 29 April 1958, he was tried in absentia on charges of plotting against Nasser, and was sentenced to fifteen years in jail.
 Luckily for him he was in Europe at the time.
 In 1958 he was asked to help negotiate the marriage of Princess Sabiha Fazile Hanımsultan, the only daughter of Prince Muhammad Ali Ibrahim of Egypt and Princess Hanzade Sultan, to King Faisal II of Iraq.
 The engagement was ended by the murder of King Faisal II, following a military coup on 14 July 1958.

 For his utter misfortune Namık was in Iraq on 14 July 1958 when a bloody revolution broke out in that country.
 Mending fences with its republican neighbors, the new military junta offered the captured prince to a pitiless Nasser in exchange for improved relations with Egypt.
 Namık was thus flown to Cairo on 31 August 1958 to face retrial receiving a fifteen year jail sentence in Tora Prison.

 Death

-Mahmud died at the age of forty-nine from a stroke, at Cairo, Egypt on 13 November 1963.
+Mahmud died at the age of forty-nine from a stroke in Cairo, Egypt, United Arab Republic, on 13 November 1963.
 The funeral took place in the garden of the prison, and was attended by relatives and few Turkish citizens living in Cairo.
 He was buried in the private tomb of his former wife, Şehrazad Hanım.
 In 1977, he was reburied in the mausoleum of Sultan Mahmud II in Istanbul.